AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 ## Known issues

-Adobe has identified the following known issues for the 2025.11.0 release:
+Adobe has identified the following known issues for the 2026.01.0 release:

+- When an in-review topic is removed from an ongoing review task, its document state continues to remain **In Review**, even though the topic is no longer part of any review task.
+(GUIDES-38709)
+- When performing a search using **Find and Replace**, if you open a file from the search results, close it, and then attempt to reopen it by selecting the listed result, the file fails to reopen.
+(GUIDES-39050)
+- When using database server, for content that includes self-references, the Topic list report displays invalid entries for each self-reference, resulting in an inaccurate file count.
+(GUIDES-39420)